Community Involvement Volunteering

 Providing practical support

-- Supporting or developing projects that support sustainable
+• Supporting or developing projects that encourage Leicestershire residents to live more sustainable lifestyles

 The Environment Action Volunteer selection process and training